Why should I use a virtual environment?

 How Virtual Environments Work

-A virtual environment is primarily a directory containing a Python installation or symlinks to one, along with a site-packages directory for installing dependencies.
+A virtual environment is a directory containing a Python installation or symlinks to one, along with a site-packages directory for installing dependencies.
 When activated, it modifies your shell’s PATH to use this isolated environment instead of your system Python.

-- They can use different Python versions
+- Can use different Python versions

 - Each has its own package registry (site-packages directory)

-- They can be recreated from requirement specifications
+- Can be recreated from requirement specifications

 Modern Virtual Environment Management

-have traditionally been used to create virtual environments, modern tools like uv handle virtual environment management automatically:
+While tools like venv and virtualenv have traditionally been used to create virtual environments, modern tools like uv handle virtual environment management automatically:

 - uv creates environments on demand